 What is Alien about?

-The Nostromo is a commercial mining vessel in deep space.
-Onboard are 7 crew – plus a cat – in stasis for the journey back to the Earth.
-The ship’s computer, ‘Mother’, wakes them early after detecting a distress signal.
+Deep-space mining vessel the Nostromo is carrying a crew of seven – plus cat – in stasis back to Earth.
+The ship’s computer Mother wakes them mid-journey after detecting a distress signal.

-As with other horror/slasher movies, Alien is about a murderer bumping off the film’s cast one-by-one.
+As with other horror/slasher movies, Alien is about a murderer bumping off the film’s characters one-by-one.
 Nightmare on Elm Street has Freddy Krueger, Halloween has Michael Myers.
 Alien has the xenomorph … though a number of characters have their hands on the trigger.

-We’re told the xenomorph’s value lies in its potential as a military weapon.
-But in fact Ash uses the weapon immediately.
+The xenomorph’s value lies in its potential as a military weapon, yet Ash uses the weapon straight away.
 He directs the crew into the alien’s path as a means of keeping it unharmed, helping it breed, or feeding it, as required.
-Ash, as the alien’s human-faced alter ego is the de facto serial killer.

 Arguably, there’s a chain of command which shields the real murderers.
 Ash uses the weapon, but under the command of the ship’s commercial directors.
 In other words, they kill the crew by remote control.